Geoff Chappell - Software Analyst

 To ask for help with a technical problem, even one that I address at this site, please consult me formally and expect to pay for my time.

 This website is funded from consultation services.
 If you appreciate the research behind the site and the free publication of what I find time to write up, then please consult me for your Windows programming.
 If you have nothing to consult me on, then please recommend my consultation services as widely as possible.
-If you would like to see the research and writing up become established as full-time work for public benefit, then please consider ways that you might support this site.